Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Not Required

 South Carolina does not require separate state-level drone registration.
-FAA registration is required for any drone over 250 grams ($5 for 3 years).
+Federal FAA registration is required for all drones over 0.55 pounds (250g).
+Registration cost: $5 for 3-year certificate via FAADroneZone.

 6